NorwegianVeterinaryInstitute/BioinfTraining/poppunk.md

 1) the quick start option: `--easy-run` allows creating the database and fitting model in one step using `dbscan`
 2) the `--create-db` option (as above)

-## Model fitting chose between 2 models:

-### 2DGMM --K <nb_blobs>`

-### DBSCAN `--dbscan`

-`--dbscan` will estimate the number of blobs (representing distances between different hierarchies) for you

-DBSCAN is mode difficult to fit than 2DGMM, you might have to use that `--manual-start` option Replotting will require use of the native PopPUNK scripts.
-If you really are interested in this model, please contact us.

 # Refining the model:
 If you want to have the ability to run queries to cluster on core or accessory distances only, you need to use `--indiv-refine` to refine your model.
 Then you can query with